cau-data/dog_breeds_challenge/README.md

 ```

 ### Example usage
 The different models are: resnet101, resnet34 and squeezenet.
 It is important to know the capacity of your computer, the code will automatically use a gpu if you have one, but some models are very RAM consuming.
-You can chose a smaller batch size or a lighter network (squeezenet < resnet34 < resnet101).
+You can choose a smaller batch size or a lighter network (squeezenet < resnet34 < resnet101).

 If you have downloaded the `saved_models` folder in the [google drive](https://drive.google.com/drive/u/1/folders/1m4KSRP_kCq6rxbzAyqgHBg4kF3-Qxx0p) therefore you can run model that I have already pretrained on the dog dataset, if doing so use a low learning rate (~0.00001) in order to continue the training where it was left.
 Here is an example of the correct command: